marcelm/cutadapt/doc/guide.rst

 was found in the read.
 Reads in which no adapter was found will be written to a file in which ``{name}`` is replaced with ``unknown``.

-.. note:
-    Demultiplexing is currently only supported for single-end reads.
-Paired-end support is planned for one of the next versions.

 Example::

     cutadapt -a one=TATA -a two=GCGC -o trimmed-{name}.fastq.gz input.fastq.gz